KominoStyle/Twitch-StopUnfollow/README.md

 - One-click button to add the current channel or enter a name manually.
 - Search and sort your saved list.
 - Disables the Unfollow button on saved channels across navigation.
-- Automatically checks for updates and prompts when a new version is available.
+- Automatically checks GitHub for updates and prompts when a newer version is detected.

 ## Installation